fitabigail/IrishMortgageConsulting/README.md

   #### Applications Used

 - [Balsamiq](https://www.balsamiq.com) was used to create wireframes for this project.
 - [Google Fonts](https://fonts.google.com/) fonts were downloaded from Google Fonts.
 - [Fontawesome](https://www.fontawesome.com) icons were downloaded from Font Awesome.com.
 - [Git](https://git-scm.com/) Git was used for version control.
-- [GitHub](https://github.com/) GitHub is used to store the projects code.
+- [GitHub](https://github.com/) GitHub is used to store the code of the project.
 - [Gitpages](https://pages.github.com/) Gitpages are used to deploy the site.
 - [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) used for layout and responsive testing.
 - [favICO.com](https://convertico.com/favicon/) used for creating favicon.
-- [W3 Validator](https://jigsaw.w3.org/css-validator/) used to test html and css code.
+- [W3 Validator](https://jigsaw.w3.org/css-validator/) used to test HTML and CSS code.
 - [Jshint](https://jshint.com/) used to validate Javascript code.
-- [Freeconvert.com](https://www.freeconvert.com) was used to convert the background image file to the  webp format.
+- [Freeconvert. com](https://www.freeconvert.com) was used to convert the background image file to the  wepp format.
-- [Pexels.com](https://www.pexels.com) was used for free images.
+- [Pexels. com](https://www.pexels.com) was used for free images.
-- [Caniuse.com/webp](https://caniuse.com/webp)  used to check compatibility of the webp file format.
+- [Caniuse. com/webp](https://caniuse.com/webp)  used to check compatibility of the webp file format.
 - [befunky.com](https://www.befunky.com/)  used to resize the images files.
-- [Cloudinary](https://cloudinary.com/console) used to host and served the video file through cloudinary.
+- [Cloudinary](https://cloudinary.com/console) used to host and served the video file through Cloudinary.
 -[jQuery](https://releases.jquery.com/jquery/) use to implement tilt.js for team profile card moving effect;
--[responsivedesignchecker.com/](https://responsivedesignchecker.com/) used for check responsivenes;
+-[responsivedesignchecker. com/](https://responsivedesignchecker.com/) used for check responsiveness;

 </details>